Carbohydrates and Diabetes

 - Atkins diet was at first considered to be unhealthy because of unsaturated fat.
 Studies currently dismiss that fact.

 - It’s a low carb diet that helps you lose weight by eating more protein and lowering your carbohydrate intake and therefore reducing your appetite.
+This will aid in you losing weight.

 - Ketogenic is similar to Atkins as it is a high fat low carb diet too.